 Federated access management (e.g. shibboleth) allows users to securely access external services using the same username and password they use to access local services at their own organisation.

 In order to use federated access management, an organisation must join the UK Access Management Federation and either implement Identity Provider software, or outsource that provision to a third party (e.g. Eduserv using OpenAthens).

 Federated access management user authentication (shibboleth) has been implemented for UK Data Service and UK Data Archive services.

-Organisations within the UK federation have the opportunity to assert that, where unique persistent attributes are associated with a user, they will ensure that these attribute values are not re-issued to another user for at least 24 months after the last possible use by the previous user.
+Organisations within the UK federation have the opportunity to assert that, where unique persistent attributes are associated with a user, they will make sure these attribute values are not re-issued to another user for at least 24 months after the last possible use by the previous user.

-The UK Data Service and the UK Data Archive provide a one-stop registration service for multiple distributed service providers and this service requires knowledge of the identity of a user in case there is a breach of its terms and conditions.
-Also some data collections held require an agreement to special conditions before access is allowed.
-Only users attached to Federation Identity Providers Asserting User Accountability can gain access to any service reliant upon the assertion of user accountability.
+The UK Data Service and the UK Data Archive provide a one-stop registration service for multiple distributed service providers which requires knowledge of the identity of a user in case there is a breach of its terms and conditions.
+Also some data collections require an agreement to special conditions before we can allow access.
+Only users attached to Federation Identity Providers Asserting User Accountability can gain access to any service which relies on the assertion of user accountability.

 For access to UK Data Service/UK Data Archive resources, organisations must release the following attributes to https://safari.data-archive.ac.uk/shibboleth-sp: